exekube/charts/README.md

 # Helm charts

-This repository contains Helm charts that are hosted on GitHub Pages.
+This is a collection of custom Helm charts, available publicly at https://exekube.github.io/charts

 ## Add the repository to Helm